Rich Harden: Chicago Cubs (2008–2009)

 Harden was traded to the Chicago Cubs on July 8, 2008, in a six-player deal.
 The Cubs traded Matt Murton, Eric Patterson, Sean Gallagher, and Josh Donaldson to Oakland for Harden and Chad Gaudin.
 He made his Cubs debut on July 12, against the San Francisco Giants, leaving the game with a 7–0 lead after pitching 5 1/3 scoreless inning and striking out 10.
 Though the Cubs won 8–7, Harden earned a no decision after Carlos Mármol was unable to hold a five-run lead in the ninth.
 Harden registered ten strikeouts and allowed only one run in both of his following starts, but was not able to earn a win.
 He finally recorded his first win as a Cub on July 31, 2008, against the Milwaukee Brewers.
 At this point, Harden had the highest winning percentage among all starting pitchers over the last three years, with a record of 15–4 (.789).

 On October 8, 2008, the Cubs picked up the $7 million option in Harden's contract for the 2009 season.
+He had a 9–9 record in 2009.
+He became a free agent following the season.

 Texas Rangers (2010)

 On December 10, 2009, Harden signed with the Texas Rangers to a one year, $6.5 million contract, with a mutual option for 2011.
 Harden struggled in 2010 with a 5.68 ERA through 13 starts.
 He threw more pitches per inning than any starter in the league.
 He was put on the DL in June with a gluteal strain and returned to the rotation on July 31, pushing Scott Feldman to the bullpen.
 On August 23, 2010, the Texas Rangers combined for 8 1/3 innings of no-hit ball on the Minnesota Twins, in which Rich Harden pitched 6 2/3 innings but was pulled after throwing 111 pitches.
 Neftalí Feliz eventually gave up the first hit for the Twins with one out in the ninth, a single to catcher Joe Mauer.
 Texas won the game, 4–0.

-On October 9, 2010, Harden was released by the Texas Rangers after being left off the post-season roster.
+He was designated for assignment on October 6.
+On October 8, Harden was released by the Texas Rangers after being left off the postseason roster.
 The Rangers were playing the Tampa Bay Rays in the ALDS at the time.
-Harden finished the season with a record of 5–5 and a 5.58 ERA.
+Harden finished 2009 with a 5–5 record and a 5.58 ERA.